 - Coating failures

 If you are planning to install a polyaspartic or epoxy garage floor coating, addressing efflorescence is critical beforehand.
+Ignoring this step can lead to failures in the coating system, negating the benefits of your investment.

 How to Remove Efflorescence from a Garage Floor

 Removing efflorescence starts with identifying and correcting the moisture source.
 Without fixing the underlying issue, the white residue will return.
+Effective removal techniques require a thorough understanding of the materials involved as well as appropriate cleaning methods.

 Professional removal methods after addressing the moisture source include: